MFR6340/theenglishextension.org/young-world-2/Unit-5: Are We There Yet?.md

 <img src="https://i.imgur.com/E3SCIve.png" width="25%" />

 From the development of the steam engine, to the building of steamships, to designing the *SS United States*, the last and most advanced of these stately ships, Macaulay does an amazing job explaining technical concepts with fantastic illustrations so that even those who might not think they had an interest in engines or shipbuilding will develop one by the end.
-(Lexile 1200L)
+(Lexile 1200L)   <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Crossing-on-Time-David-Macauley/9781596434776?ref=grid-view&qid=1673882030623&sr=1-1" rel="nofollow">Buy on Book Depository</a>